PCMDI/pcmdi.github.io/index.md

 significant and incompletely understood.
 Through PCMDI's efforts, GCMs will advance so that they are capable to addressing the important questions that policy makers and society have about global climate change.

 PCMDI's mission demands that we work on both scientific projects and infrastructural tasks.
-Our current scientific projects focus on supporting [model intercomparison][mi], on developing a [model parameterization testbed][mpt], identification of robust [Cloud
-Feedbacks][cf] in observations and models and on devising robust statistical methods for climate-change [detection/attribution][DandA].
+Our current scientific projects focus on developing [perfomance metrics for GCMs](https://pcmdi.llnl.gov/research/metrics/), identifying robust [Cloud Feedbacks][cf] in observations and models, devising robust statistical methods for climate-change [detection/attribution][DandA], and understanding GCM errors through a [model parameterization testbed][mpt].
 Examples of ongoing infrastructural tasks include the development of [software][aims] for data management, visualization, and computation; the assembly/organization of observational data sets for model validation; and the consistent documentation of [climate model features][cmf].
-Details of all this work are described in our [publications](https://pcmdi.llnl.gov/publications.html) and [research highlights](https://pcmdi.llnl.gov/research/researchHighlights.html).
+Details of PCMDI's work are described in our [publications](https://pcmdi.llnl.gov/publications.html) and [research highlights](https://pcmdi.llnl.gov/research/researchHighlights.html).

 We now also are applying our collective expertise to support modeling studies initiated by the World Climate Research Programme
 ([WCRP]).
 Notably, we are currently providing leadership in managing the Coupled Model Intercomparison Project, Phase 5 ([CMIP5]).